 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-nlrx — by Sebastian Hanss, a year ago
+nlrx — by Sebastian Hanss, 2 years ago

 Setup, Run and Analyze 'NetLogo' Model Simulations from 'R' via 'XML'